fraab/scripts/LanguageTool/README.md

     langtool install [version]
     langtool uninstall

-__OPTIONS:__
+#### OPTIONS:

 	-h | --help		Print this help and exit

-__COMMANDS:__
+#### COMMANDS:

-    [server | gui | cmd] [LanguageTool Options]
+**[server | gui | cmd] [LanguageTool Options]**

-         Parse [LanguageTool Options] to either the server, the standalone or the comamndline java executable of LanguageTool.
+    Parse [LanguageTool Options] to either the server, the standalone (gui) or the comamndline java executable of LanguageTool.
 If you do not specify one, the cmd command is used.
 Use --help in the [LanguageTool Options] part to see the usage text of the individual executables.

-    install [version]
+**install [version]**

-         Install LanguageTool to /opt, add script to /usr/local/bin and make shortcuts.
+	Install LanguageTool to $installPathPrefix, add script
+	to $BIN_PATH and make shortcuts.
+If you do not specify a special version (e.g 1.8, 1.9, 2.1, 2.2, 2.3, ...) the last stable version
+	is used.

+**uninstall**

+	Uninstall all files mentioned in the install command exept this script.
+Delete the script in $BIN_PATH yourself if you want.

+**upgrade [version]**

+	An uninstall with a following install.
 If you do not specify a special version (e.g 1.8, 1.9, 2.1, 2.2, 2.3, ...) the last stable version is used.

-    uninstall

-         Uninstall all files mentioned in the install command exept this script.
-Delete the script in /usr/local/bin yourself if you want.

-    upgrade [version]

-         An uninstall with a folloing install.